azure7749/discord_coutdown_bot/README.md

 # discord_coutdown_bot
-this is a discord bot built for reminding a specific date.
+this is a discord bot built to remind the server member of a specific date.